SP7-Ritmare/starterkit/docs/tutorials/dataflowengine/insertobservations.rst

         <swe:values>2012-11-19T13:30:00+02:00#0.15@2012-11-19T13:31:00+02:00#0.15@2012-11-19T13:32:00+02:00#0.85@2012-11-19T13:33:00+02:00#0.5@2012-11-19T13:34:00+02:00#0.9@2012-11-19T13:35:00+02:00#0.7@2012-11-19T13:36:00+02:00#0.5@2012-11-19T13:37:00+02:00#0.6@2012-11-19T13:38:00+02:00#0.5@2012-11-19T13:39:00+02:00#0.4@2012-11-19T13:40:00+02:00#0.34@2012-11-19T13:41:00+02:00#0.25@2012-11-19T13:42:00+02:00#0.79@2012-11-19T13:43:00+02:00#0.56@2012-11-19T13:44:00+02:00#0.25</swe:values>
     </sos:InsertResult>

-Otherwise SOS server integrated within GET-IT allows to use JSON for sending requests.
+Otherwise the SOS server integrated within GET-IT allows to use JSON for sending requests.
 In OGC SWE, the JSON "binding" is not yet standardized, but this feature can ease the work of programmers familiar with JSON.
 Below an example of insertObservations JSON:

 .. code-block:: json